timostamm/protobuf-ts/packages/protoc/README.md

 yarn protoc --version
 ```

+If you do not already have protoc in your `$PATH`, this will automatically
-This will automatically download the latest release of protoc for your
+download the latest release of protoc for your platform from the github
-platform from the github release page, then run the executable with your
+release page, then run the executable with your arguments.
-arguments.

-#### How it works:

-After you have installed `@protobuf-ts/protoc`, a script `protoc` is installed in
-your `node_modules/.bin` folder.
-When you run `npx protoc` or `yarn protoc`, the
-package manager finds this script and executes it.

-The script will download the latest protoc release for your platform and install
-it in your `./node_modules/@protobuf-ts/protoc/dist` directory.

-The script basically just launches the downloaded protoc, but it adds the
-following behaviour:

-1. add a `--proto_path` argument that points to the `include/` directory of the
-   downloaded release
-2. add a `--plugin` argument for all plugins found in `node_modules/.bin/`
-3. add a `--proto_path` argument for `node_modules/@protobuf-ts/plugin`

-The package has been tested on macos, linux and windows.

 #### Installing a specific version